-Friends and family members tend to focus only the people they know, rather than making sure that all of your guests are included in the coverage.
-Friends and family will often lack attention to detail and their focus will deteriorate as the night progresses.
+Friends and family members tend to focus only on the people they know, rather than including everyone in their coverage.
+They may also lack attention to small details, and their focus might deteriorate as the evening progresses.

 Look good on camera